 - Add the ginger to a pan and cover (by a couple of centimetres) with water.
-Bring to the boil, cover and simmer for about an hour until nice and tender.
+Bring to the boil, cover and simmer for about an hour and a half to 2 hours until nice and tender.

-- Lift out the tender ginger pieces and set to one side while you make a sryup.
+- Drain the tender ginger pieces and reserve the cooking water.
+Set to one side while you make a syrup.

-- Measure the cooking liquid and add 150ml back to your pan along with the sugar.
+- Measure 600 ml of the ginger cooking liquid and add back to your pan along with the sugar.